 What is Tadka?

-Tadka is the simple but powerful method of frying spices in oil or ghee.
-The spices both flavour the oil they are cooked in and release their own essential oils making them more aromatic and flavorful.
+Tadka is a simple but powerful method of frying spices in oil or ghee.
+The spices both flavour the oil they are cooked in and release their own essential oils making them more aromatic and flavourful.
 Both the spices and oil can then be the base of a dish, such as a curry, or they can be added to a dish towards the end.
 Exactly like in this dal.

 If you like this recipe you might also like…